 What I want to discuss is voice as an interface.

-Movies like Her have led us to believe that voice is the ultimate user interface.
-Why bother with a keyboard and mouse, when you can just “talk it out.”
-Just a few days ago, I heard about a talk where someone was claiming that it’s only a matter of time before every app becomes a voice interface that uses AI agents to accomplish tasks.
+Movies like Her have led us to believe that voice is the ultimate user interface— why use a keyboard or mouse when you can just talk things out?
+Just a few days ago, I heard about a talk claiming that it’s only a matter of time before every app becomes a voice interface that uses AI agents to accomplish tasks.

-I can’t help but think that these assumptions carry only a surface-level understanding of the human mind.
+I can’t shake the feeling that these ideas reflect a shallow understanding of how the human mind actually works.

 Of course, voice as input is nowhere near as polished today, but let’s assume it does become so in the near future.
 Is Voice poised to take over as the universal interface?
 I don’t believe that for many reasons.